natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Mirage%20F1C-200.md

 * Very slow acceleration with ordnance
 * Poor manoeuvrability at low and high speeds with only "workable" agility at medium speeds
-* Low wing-rip speed compared to other aircraft at the rank
 * The Matra Super 530F missiles are very heavy and strongly impact flight performance
 * 30 mm DEFA cannons are difficult to use, particularly against high-speed targets

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->
 The Mirage F1C-200 is essentially a Mirage F1C with an air-refuelling probe.
 The addition of the air-refuelling probe also extended the length of the fuselage by 7 cm.
 Some Mirage F1C-200s also received a GPS in the 1990s.
 These F1C-200s were intended for long expeditionary missions and saw combat in places like Africa and the Middle East.
 During the early 1980s, Mirage F1C-200s provided air cover for SEPECAT Jaguars performing attack runs against the Libyan-backed insurgency in Chad.
 A few years later, the F1C-200s and Jaguars were redeployed again to Chad until 1992, when the government was overthrown.
 Mirage F1C-200s were also present in the United Arab Emirates during the Gulf War to supplement air defense with Qatari Mirage F1EDAs.
 The Iraqis took the refuelling probes from the Mirage F1C-200s they had acquired and fitted them on their MiG-23s.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->